 Understand your biology and choose foods that are less likely to cause unhealthy blood fat or sugar responses after eating.

 This is not professional advice, please seek out a professional if you need help.

 This video is created for educational purposes and awareness around different topics.
 Video may or may not be able to go fully in-depth in such a limited time.

-If you care about wellness, please read studies about vitamin B that may help fight COVID-19, reduce inflammation, and diet that could help reduce inflammation in COVID-19.
+If you care about wellness, please read studies about vitamin B that may help fight COVID-19, and reduce inflammation, and a diet that could help reduce inflammation in COVID-19.